-Figure 3.4 Read Transaction with additional Initial Latency
+Figure 3.4 Read Transaction, Fixed Latency mode.

-- 1. Transactions are initiated with CS# falling while CK=Low and CK#=High. - 2.
+- 1. Transactions are initiated with CS# falling while CK=Low and CK#=High... - 2.
 CS# must return High before a new transaction is initiated. - 3.
-CK# is the complement of the CK signal.CK# of a differential clock is shown as a dashed line waveform. - 4.
+CK# is the complement of the CK signal.
+CK# of a differential clock is shown as a dashed line waveform. - 4.
 Read access array starts once CA[23:16] is captured. - 5.
-The read latency is defined by the initial latency value in a configuration register. - 6.
-In this read transaction example the initial latency count was set to four clocks. - 7.
-In this read transaction a RWDS High indication during CA delays output of target data by an additional four clocks. - 8.
+In this red transaction example, the initial latency count was set to four clocks. - 6.
 The memory device drives RWDS during read transactions.